AlextheYounga/us-federal-code/usc/title-10-armed-forces/subtitle-a-general-military-law/part-ii-personnel/chapter-81-civilian-employees/frontmatter.md

 "(A) the Committee on Armed Services and the Committee on Homeland Security and Governmental Affairs of the Senate; and

-"(B) the Committee on Armed Services and the Committee on Government Oversight and Reform of the House of Representatives.
+"(B) the Committee on Armed Services and the Committee on Government Oversight and Reform [probably means Committee on Oversight and Government Reform, now Committee on Oversight and Reform] of the House of Representatives.

 "(f) Sunset.—